worldbank/metadata-editor-docs/docs/tech_installation.md

 	$ nohup python -m uvicorn main:app --reload --host 0.0.0.0 --port 8000 &
    ```

+You should see something similar in the terminal window.

 ![image](img/ME_UG_v1-0-0_pydatatools_run.png)

-The Metadata Editor and PyDataTools should now be operational.
+The Metadata Editor and FastAPI should now be operational.

+See section on how to configure [FastAPI as a service](tech_installation_fastapi.html).

-### Email configurations
+## Email configurations

 For the Metadata Editor to function correctly it is important that this step be completed.